pyx-project/pyx/manual/graph.rst

 providing certain internal data.

-.. class:: pos(epsilon=1e-10)
+.. class:: pos(usenames={}, epsilon=1e-10)

    This class is a hidden style providing a position in the graph.
 It needs a data column for each graph dimension.
-For that the column names need to be equal to an axis name.
+For that the column names need to be equal to an axis name, or a name translation from axis names to column names need to be given by *usenames*.
 Data points are considered to be out of graph when their position in graph coordinates exceeds the range [0:1] by more than *epsilon*.

-.. class:: range(usenames=, epsilon=1e-10)
+.. class:: range(usenames={}, epsilon=1e-10)

    This class is a hidden style providing an errorbar range.
 It needs data column names constructed out of a axis name ``X`` for each dimension errorbar data